medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 ```

 Try the following:
 - It's probably because it can't find the latest released version of CHT, double check that `MARKET_URL_READ` and `STAGING_SERVER` environment variables are set.

+If you experience errors such as:

 ```
-Level=warning msg=“The \“COUCHDB_UUID\” variable is not set.
-Defaulting to a blank string.”
+If you are seeing this locally, it can mean that your internet is too slow to download all images in the allotted time.
+Either run the test multiple times until you load all images, download images manually or increase this timeout.
 ```

 Try the following:
-- It's probably that you don't have `COUCHDB_UUID` setup.
-Try setting it up manually, like this `export COUCHDB_UUID=<CouchDB UUID>`.
-You can find the UUID default value in the `test.couchdb-cluster.yml` file.
+- Manually downloaded the images.
+To download images manually, you can use either docker-compose or docker:
+  - With docker, you'd do a docker pull  <image tag> for every image you want to download.
+  - With docker-compose, you'd save all docker-compose files in a folder, do a docker-compose pull, and point to your files as a source.
+[Compose pull documentation](https://docs.docker.com/engine/reference/commandline/compose_pull/)